Senior Associate Provost and Chief of Staff to the Provost

-Carol Klaperman Morrow is the Associate Provost for Academic Operations Planning.
-In this position, Dr. Morrow serves the Provost as Chief of Staff and as the chief operating officer for the Office of the Provost, with responsibility for its administrative functions.
+Carol Klaperman Morrow is Senior Associate Provost and Chief of Staff to the Provost.
+In this position, Dr. Morrow serves as the chief operating officer for the Office of the Provost, with responsibility for its administrative functions.
 She also acts as liaison between the Provost's Office and other University administrative units.

 Dr. Morrow has worked at NYU since 1982.
 Prior to joining the Provost's Office in 2006, Dr. Morrow served as Associate Dean for Science in the Faculty of Arts and Science.
 Previously at FAS, she was Assistant Dean for Science, Director of Science Planning, and Director of Administrative Policy Studies and Funded Research.
 Before joining FAS, she conducted policy research in what was then the University offices of the Vice Chancellor and of the Vice President for Administration.